ldaniels528/trifecta/README.md

 <a name="Motivations"></a>
 ## Motivations

-The motivations behind creating `Verify` are simple; testing, verifying and managing Kafka topics can be an arduous task.
-The goal of this project is to ease the pain of developing applications that make use of Kafka/Storm/ZooKeeper-based.
+The motivations behind creating _Verify_ are simple; testing, verifying and managing Kafka topics can be an arduous task.
+The goal of this project is to ease the pain of developing applications that make use of Kafka/Storm/ZooKeeper-based via a console-based tool using simple Unix-like commands.

 <a name="Development"></a>
 ## Development